luso-torres/HeatTransfer/README.md

 Outputs:
 - $A_{ij}$ coefficients of the equivalent 3D heat transfer matrix.

+## 3. cod_principal
-3. cod_principal -> It is the main function of this module, responsible to assemble each code descripted in this document.
+It is the main function of this module, responsible to assemble each code descripted in this document.
 Its outputs are a set of images containing the results of the mesh generation, heat transfer rate and errors.

+## 4. gradiente
-4. gradiente -> This functions calculates the temperature gradients as finite differences between each element inside the mesh.
+This functions calculates the temperature gradients as finite differences between each element inside the mesh.

+## 5. malha_grossa
-5. malha_grossa -> This codes generates the CVFEM coarse mesh.
+This codes generates the CVFEM coarse mesh.

+## 6. malha_refinada_manual_1
-6. malha_refinada_manual_1 ->This codes generates the CVFEM coarse mesh with higher quality.
+This codes generates the CVFEM coarse mesh with higher quality.

+## 7. malha_refinada_manual_2
-7. malha_refinada_manual_2 ->This codes generates the CVFEM fine mesh.
+This codes generates the CVFEM fine mesh.